FAQ

 Does AGLedger judge the quality of work?

 That is the point.
 The chain is durable memory.
 Conversation history evaporates between sessions; vector stores summarize; signed records persist byte-for-byte.
-When a new agent picks up where the old one left off, it reads the chain to recover what was already signed for.
+When a new process picks up where the old one left off, it reads the chain to recover what was already signed for.
 Long-running work outlives the session that started it.

 What is an Audit Agent?